Loire Valley 8 days

 We reach Portsmouth on Wednesday at 0745 and the coach returns to the original pick up points.

-The cost includes: Ferry crossings with cabin each way; six nights at 4* hotel; dinners or lunches as detailed; vineyard visits as detailed; coach travel throughout; expert Guide throughout.
+The cost includes: Ferry crossings with cabin each way; five nights at 3* hotel; dinners or lunches as detailed; vineyard visits as detailed; coach travel throughout; expert Guide throughout.

 Pick up points: Plymouth-Newton Abbot- Exeter-Bristol- Bath-Salisbury-Portsmouth